popatre/test-runner-fe/README.md

 # BE Test Runner

+-   `npm install`

-npm run dev -  start server
+-   `npm run dev` to start the server

+-   Server starts on `localhost:3000`

 Note:

-db/connection.js must exist in cloned repo
+db/connection.js must exist/be named so, in cloned repo